ibm-cloud-docs/schematics/terraform.md

 Before you begin, make sure that you have the [required access](/docs/schematics?topic=schematics-access) to create and work with {{site.data.keyword.bplong_notm}} workspace.

 1. Follow the [Terraform on {{site.data.keyword.cloud_notm}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform) to install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to provision, update, or delete {{site.data.keyword.bpshort}} resources.
 2. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create a {{site.data.keyword.bpshort}} workspace to assign a user an access policy in Identity and Access Management (IAM) for that workspace by using HashiCorp Configuration Language (HCL).
+In this file, you add the configuration to create a {{site.data.keyword.bpshort}} workspace by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

-   The {{site.data.keyword.bplong_notm}} workspace instance in the following example is named `myworkspace` and is created with the tiered pricing plan in the `us-south` region.
+   The {{site.data.keyword.bplong_notm}} workspace instance in the following example is named `myworkspace` and is created in the `us-east` region.
 For other supported regions, see [Regions and endpoints](/docs/key-protect?topic=key-protect-regions).

    The following example creates the {{site.data.keyword.bplong_notm}} workspace `schematics_workspace` in the `default` resource group in the `us-east` region.
 This workspace points to a Terraform template `template_git_url`, and that requires the Terraform version `terraform_v0.13.5` to be executed.